department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - **First instance in body copy:** posttraumatic stress disorder (PTSD)
 - **After first instance in body copy:** PTSD
-- **Exception for page titles:** If the spelled out term is too long in a page title (H1) or meta title tag, it’s okay to use PTSD by itself, and then use the full spelling with the acronym in the first instance of body copy.
+- **Exception for page titles:** If the spelled-out term is too long in a page title (H1) or meta title tag, it’s OK to use PTSD by itself, and then use the full spelling with the acronym in the first instance of body copy.

 ### Q